f5devcentral/f5-agility-labs-sslviz/docs/class2/labinfo.rst

 You should have received a course registration email that contains the UDF course link.
 Click on the link and log into the UDF student portal.

-After joining the course, you will see the **Documentation** tab.
-Click on the link to open the Lab Guide for this course.
+After joining the course, you will see the **DOCUMENTATION** tab with some information about the lab resources and a link to the Lab Guide (this document).

 .. image:: images/udf-documentation.png
    :align: left